 Offering it to the leaseholders

-The leaseholders have the right of first refusal (RFR).
-This means that any freeholder holding the freehold interest has to provide the leaseholders with official notice of intent to sell, giving them a set period to accept the offer extended to them – typically two months.
+The leaseholders have the Right of First Refusal (RFR).
+This means that any freeholder holding the freehold interest has to provide the leaseholders with an official notice of intent to sell, giving them a set period to accept the offer extended to them – typically two months.
 If they don’t accept the offer within the specified time frame, the freeholder is able to sell or go to market.

 “It’s a little different if the freeholder wants to sell at auction.
 The leaseholder is given longer – usually 4 months’ notice period.